satkuma/Rdatasets/doc/psych/rst/galton.rst

 Stigler, S. M. (1999).
 Statistics on the Table: The History of Statistical Concepts and Methods.
 Harvard University Press.
 Galton, F.
-(1869).
-Hereditary Genius: An Inquiry into its Laws and Con- sequences.
+(1886).
+Regression towards mediocrity in hereditary stature.
+Journal of the Anthropological Institute of Great Britain and Ireland, 15:246-263.
+Galton, F. (1869).
+Hereditary Genius: An Inquiry into its Laws and Consequences.
 London: Macmillan.

 Wachsmuth, A.W., Wilkinson L., Dallal G.E.
 (2003).
 Galton's bend: A previously undiscovered nonlinearity in Galton's family stature regression data.
-The American Statistician, 57, 190-1922.
+The American Statistician, 57, 190-192.

 See Also
 ~~~~~~~~